 The Board of Directors of BC Assessment is committed to leading governance practices and operates in a manner consistent with the Board Resourcing and Development Office’s Best Practice Guidelines.
-If you have any questions regarding governance at BC Assessment, please contact Don Schaffer, Interim Corporate Secretary.
+If you have any questions regarding governance at BC Assessment, please contact Lindy Bremner, General Counsel and Corporate Secretary.

 (June 16, 2011 - October 31, 2019)